No topics are associated with this blog

 "That's what's odd.
 We can't find anything missing.
-And the computers and our other equipment appear to be untouched.
+And computers and our other equipment appear to be untouched.
 Even the petty cash box was left intact with the money still in it.
-All they apparently did was rummage through closets, drawers and files, and make a terrible mess in the process.
+All they apparently did was rummage through closets, drawers, and files, and make a terrible mess in the process.
 It's crazy."

 Then it hit me.
 David's attache case!
 Before leaving for England I had put his case in our fire file.
 The fire file is actually a small fireproof concrete room in the basement.
 "Was anything disturbed in the basement?"

 "Joe checked and said everything looked O.K.
 Apparently they didn't go down there."